 The best roof shingles are the ones tailored specially for satisfying your needs and those of your home.
-The climate you live in, the size of your home, the amount of trees surrounding it, the amount of maintenance you are willing to give in… all of these influence a roof’s lifespan and efficiency.
+The climate you live in, the size of your home, the number of trees surrounding it, the amount of maintenance you are willing to give in… all of these influence a roof’s lifespan and efficiency.
 Here is what you should consider before purchasing:

 The lifespan of shingles is extremely important, especially if you plan on staying in your home for a long time.
-Even though asphalt is cheaper, it has a life span of maximum 25 years and only if its type is fiberglass.
+Even though asphalt is cheaper, it has a life span of maximum of 25 years and only if its type is fiberglass.
 Other shingle materials are more competitive as they fall into similar age categories.
 Depending on type and style, metal and wood can have up to 60 years of a fully functioning life.
-But, the leading role is given to tile shingles as they can last to about a 100 years and with little maintenance too.
-So make up, do you choose higher price or frequent roof replacements?
+But, the leading role is given to tile shingles as they can last to about 100 years and with little maintenance too.
+So makeup, do you choose higher price or frequent roof replacements?

 Besides keeping the home safe from rain and snow, quality roofs also retain heat in the winter and cool air in summer.
 So before purchase, you should also pose the question: How efficient are these shingles?
 If metal is in top form, it can save up to 40% of your electrical bills.
 However, if you choose a poor type, it can do you more harm than good.
 Tile shingles are also known as cool roofing.
 Since they are made from earthy materials like clay and ceramics, they have amazing insulator qualities, even better than wood itself.
 And we know how great wood is – since it is also used for windows and doors.